An accessible name is the name of an element (not to be confused with the

 aria-labelledby.
 This takes a list of IDs of elements and constructs an accessible name based on the order of the IDs.

 This allows you to re‐use content (with all the advantages and pitfalls that gives).
-In the example below I'm creating the same accessible name, but using the
+In the example below I'm creating the same accessible name as we have just done, but using the

 <h3 id="article1-title">Dynamites awards in pictures</h3> <p>Teaser content ...</p> <a href="" id="article1-more" aria-labelledby="article1-more article1-title">Read more</a>